bymarcelolewin/content-modeling-cli/README.md

 And because your models are fully structured, they’re AI-ready—ideal for powering generative workflows, personalization engines, and retrieval-augmented generation (RAG).

-All commands are also fully accessible as an MCP server via any MCP client.
+All commands are also tools fully accessible as an MCP server via any MCP client.

 Spend less time clicking through the UI and more time designing scalable, reusable content models—fast.